-- Special needs may require the OHSAA to issue an accommodation letter to allow special accommodation(s) for some athletes to participate.
-The coach must present the official with the accommodation letter prior to weigh-in. - Special accommodations may include but not limited to the following: youth ankle monitor, medical devices, medical monitors, prosthetic appliances, as well as accommodations for blind, deaf and transgender wrestlers. - o The official simply needs to follow the specific directions set forth in the accommodation letter. - o The OHSAA issued special accommodation letter is valid only for the sport season in session.
+- The OHSAA may issue an accommodation letter to allow athletes with special needs to participate.
+The coach must present the official with the accommodation letter prior to weigh-in. - Special accommodations may include but not limited to the following: ankle monitor, medical devices, medical monitors, prosthetic appliances, as well as accommodations for blind, deaf and transgender wrestlers. - The official simply needs to follow the specific directions set forth in the accommodation letter. - The OHSAA issued special accommodation letter is valid only for the sport season in session.